 In this module, you will examine historical and archaeological materials and perspectives related to the frontiers of the Roman Empire and cultural interactions within and beyond the edges of the Roman world, with a particular emphasis on northern Britain.
 Rather than focus on the Roman military and its fortifications, this module emphasises emerging themes of frontier life and communities, including across traditional Roman/native and military/civilian divides.

-In this module, you will discover how and why historians have long fascinated by the Normans – not least because of the quantity and quality of the historical writing that celebrates their achievements and their magnificent architecture.
+Historians have long been fascinated by the Normans due to the quantity and quality of the historical writing that celebrates their achievements and their magnificent architecture.
 Although 1066 is a date that looms large in British history, the Normans also settled in other areas of Europe.
-This module considers the principal ideas, approaches and debates that inform historians currently researching the Normans in Normandy, England and Southern Italy c.911-c.1106.
+Rollo, a Viking raider, became count of Rouen after he was granted land in northern France by the French king Charles the Simple.
+This module considers how Rollo, ancestor of William the Conqueror, and his immediate successors were able to establish themselves in Normandy and how they founded one of the strongest principalities in France by the eleventh century.

 King Stephen, Empress Matilda and the Anarchy: The Anglo-Norman Dominions, 1120-54